Dzenoo/Dzenoo/README.md

 <h2> Hey there! 👋 I'm Dzenis Gudzevic</h2>
 <hr />

 I have 3+ years of experience as a Software Developer, specializing in a wide range of technologies.
 I have successfully completed multiple web development projects, creating robust and efficient solutions from start to finish.
 In addition to my expertise in front-end and back-end development, as well as server-side programming, authentication, and data storage, I also have a strong proficiency in Three.js and 3D development.
-I have applied these skills to create immersive 3D experiences and interactive web applications and websitesI
+I have applied these skills to create immersive 3D experiences and interactive web applications and websites

 ## Skills